omonimus1/DE_store_management/README.md

 * Receive an alert (email), once the product stock items would go under the minimum items.
 * View Information related to the Products, like ID, name, price, description, category, stock, minimum stock, status.
 #### Financial Verification:
-* Emulate the integration of a third-part service that will allowa the maanger to verify if a client is eligible for montly payment.
+* Emulate the integration of a third-part service that will allows the manager to verify if a client is eligible for montly payment.
 #### Offer:
 * A manager is able to create a new offer and view the total list of offer available
 #### Loyalty Card:
 View list of loyalty card with their relative status and information (card number, Owner full name, owner email, points accumulated in the card, activation date, state: active or not active).
 #### Logout:
 * To increase security levels, admins are able to logout once access to the platform is no longer needed and login back once needed.

 ## How to run